medpaf/face-mask-detector/README.md

 Since Windows doesn't come with Python pre-installed, you'll need to [install Python](https://www.python.org/downloads/windows/) if you haven't already.
 It is recommended to install the stable release.

-After thar, install the following dependecies typing the following commands on the Command Prompt (CMD):
+After that, install the following dependecies typing the following commands on the Command Prompt (CMD):
 ```
 python -m pip install tensorflow
 python -m pip install keras